 Designed to provide data abstraction to decouple compute and storage, Alluxio is ideally positioned in the cloud world as an orchestration platform for data (like Kubernetes is the orchestration platform for containers).
 It enables data engineers to run analytics and AI/ML workloads on clouds of their choice with magnitudes higher performance and interacts with data on-demand without having to worry about where the data resides or the performance implication.

-Today, Alluxio is deployed and trusted by industry leading companies such as Two Sigma, China Unicom, Development Bank of Singapore, Tencent, and many more.
+Today, Alluxio is deployed and trusted by industry leading companies such as China Unicom, Development Bank of Singapore, Tencent, and many more.
 Some of the largest deployments have more than 1,000 nodes in a single Alluxio cluster, powering critical infrastructures globally.
 At the same time, our community has grown to 1000+ contributors, and our software can handle billions of files and manage petabyte scale data.

 I am more excited today than ever.
 Alluxio 2.0 is a big step towards realizing the vision of being the data orchestration layer enabling new technology stacks and serving organizations to unlock the power of data for all.
 Welcome to download the software and try it out!

 Enjoy hacking, creating, and cheers to the future!